ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 to 101 (which is the "rate roll and pitch PIDs tuning set").

 Then takeoff and switch the vehicle to a comfortable flight mode for rate tuning.
-For a quadplane
+For a QuadPlane
 QHOVER or QLOITER are the best choices.

 The first parameter you will be tuning will be RateRollD.
 To tune that